 Resetting the Automatic update system (At versioner)

-The file you download will stop the service "Automatic Updates" then empties the directory “Software Distribution” on content.
-Then restart the service "Automatic Updates" again before forcing Started update sequence.
+The file you download will stop the service "Automatic Updates” then empty the folder "Software Distribution” on content.
+Since starting the service "Automatic Updates” back before forcing running update sequence.

 net stop "Automatic Updates" del /f /s /q %windir%\SoftwareDistribution\*.* net start "Automatic Updates" wuauclt.exe /detectnow